Splash

 Stackline isn't the first to tackle this frontier.
 Entire organizations were built to provide this service: Pacvue, Skai, CommerceIQ, Flywheel Digital, and Perpetua.

-Stackline wanted to take down these Goliaths, and they put me in charge.
+Stackline wants to take down these Goliaths, and they put me in charge.

 • Building a quick, simple solution, enough to get the ball rolling, that fails to handle load or scale.
 Then having to perform heavy refactors while pushing the product forward.